 Unfortunately, the owner of the vehicle responsible for the accident can be liable for damage to personal property, injuries, or death, even if another person was driving at the time of the accident.
 This is called vicarious liability.
 Liability insurance for both you and the driver of the vehicle will cover damages, but depending on the severity of the accident, it may not cover the entire amount.
 Additionally, if your vehicle is found to be at fault, the other parties in the accident may sue you.
 In the case of a wrongful death suit, for example, you could be held responsible–even if you were not driving the car.

 If a permissive user has been in an accident while driving your vehicle, you should retain a lawyer who can advise you on the best course of action.
 An experienced attorney can help protect you against vicarious liability and work to make sure that insurance companies fulfill your claims.
-Contact the experts at Gordon, Elias, and Seely LLP for a free consultation about your rights.
+Contact the Houston personal injury lawyers at Gordon, Elias, and Seely LLP for a free consultation about your rights.
 You can also call us toll free at (800) 773-6770.